Thinking about buying a SwellTech surfskate?

-Not to mention, I got a bunch of solid input from the Surfskate subreddit.
+Not to mention, I got a bunch of awesome input from the Surfskate subreddit.

 Where To Buy?